 Young Vic Theatre, 66 The Cut

 Just off the South Bank you’ll find The Cut; an independent all-day bar/restaurant and café that’s perfect for theatre-goers and keyboard tappers alike.
-One of the reasons it’s made our list (aside from the fact that it’s only an 8-minute walk away from Point A Westminster), is the setting.
+One of the reasons it’s made our list (aside from the fact that it’s only an 8-minute walk away from our Westminster hotel), is the setting.
 With huge floor-to-ceiling windows and a lovely open-plan feel, it’s sure to inspire your work.
 Also, since it’s open from 8am until 11pm Monday-Saturday, you can spend hours there toiling over spreadsheets or penning your masterpiece.
 The tables are huge, and the Wi-Fi is free; they serve seasonal food and offer plenty of drink options – what more could you need?

 The food is affordable, deliciously fresh and entirely organic.
 If you’re looking for some good mood food to go with your coffee, you’ll definitely get it at The Cut; they even do deals on lunches between 12-3pm every weekday – now that’s good mood food.